nelaekasilvialumbanraja/pencucian_uang_updated--1-/README.md

 Intercepts incoming transactions and routes their feature vectors through the inference pipeline.
 Operates in near-real-time, designed to flag suspicious activity before settlement completes.

 **2. Lightweight Machine Learning Layer**
 LightGBM is selected as the production edge model.
 The rationale is threefold: it achieves the highest PR-AUC and ROC-AUC among the three candidates; it serializes to a 1.015 MB file, well within edge storage constraints; and its histogram-based tree algorithm is significantly faster at inference than Random Forest's averaging across deep trees or XGBoost's sequential boosting under high-load conditions.
-Random Forest was retained as a baseline but is unsuitable for edge deployment due to its larger memory footprint and lower detection quality on this dataset.
+Random Forest was retained as a baseline but is unsuitable for edge deployment due to its larger memory footprint and lower detection quality on the dataset.

 **3. Explainable AI Layer**
 SHAP (SHapley Additive exPlanations) produces both global feature importance rankings and per-transaction local explanations.
 Global explanations support model auditing and regulatory documentation.
 Local waterfall plots allow a compliance officer to review exactly why a specific transaction was flagged — which features contributed positively toward a suspicious classification, and by how much.
 This satisfies the interpretability requirements outlined in financial compliance frameworks such as FATF recommendations and Basel AML guidelines.